chirag1603/assignmentDL/readme.md

 These Terraform scripts will create a elastic search cluster of 3 node of type m3.medium

-default username: elastic , password: change me
+default username: elastic , password: changeme

 To set the number of nodes on the cluster edit the value of count (which is 3 as of now ) elasticsearch-instance.tf